hpe-dev-incubator/hpe-dev-portal/content/blog/introducing-python-sdk-for-dscc.md

 pip install –r requirements.txt
 ```

-Example Usage:
+Example usage:

 Let us consider Audits as an example.
 Audit events are a collection of tasks performed by users.
 The below code snippet uses a GET method to fetch the details of audit events, like task ID, user email, state, etc.

-The sample code is provided in the [documentation](https://github.com/HewlettPackard/greenlake-data-services-python/blob/dev/docs/AuditEventApi.md#device_type2_get_events)of this resource.
+The sample code is provided in the [documentation](https://github.com/HewlettPackard/greenlake-data-services-python/blob/dev/docs/AuditEventApi.md#device_type2_get_events) of this resource.
 Take the sample code and replace the BEARER_TOKEN with the access token.
 Generate the access token as mentioned in this [blog](https://developer.hpe.com/blog/oauth2-for-hpe-greenlake-data-services-cloud-console/).

-Save the file as GetAudits.py.
+Save the file as GetAudits.py

 ```python
 import time